 Where a grant is required, we aim to extract this from the court within 6 – 12 weeks of being instructed, although this may take longer where IHT is payable or any information (for example, professional specialist valuations) is required.

 Typical processing times from the date of submission of the relevant documents are as follows:

-Between 4 to 8 weeks to issue form IHT421 confirming receipt of the Inheritance Tax account and any Inheritance Tax due.
+Between 4 to 8 weeks to issue form IHT421 confirming receipt of the IHT account and any IHT due.

 Between 4 to 8 weeks to issue the grant of representation.

 Please note that Probate applications which involve complex issues, such as where the deceased was not domiciled in England and Wales or where a caveat has been entered at the Probate Registry will take longer to be prepared and processed.